In order to be eligible for a grant from the Bothin Foundation, applicants must meet ALL of the following criteria:

-- Grants are made exclusively to organizations serving the residents of San Francisco, Marin, Sonoma, and San Mateo counties.
+- Serve significant numbers of the residents of San Francisco, Marin, Sonoma, and/or San Mateo counties;

-- Priority is given to durable capital investments that directly impact clients, and projects that have an immediate need and/or are time sensitive.
+- Be durable capital investments that directly impact clients and have an immediate need and/or are time sensitive;

-- Priority is given to direct service organizations serving at least 50% low-income clients (exception: programs that serve those with disabilities; disability status and low-income status are given equal weight).
+- Be a direct service organization serving at least 50% low-income families and/or children (exception: for programs that serve those with disabilities exclusively, disability status and low-income status are given equal weight); and

 - Grants are not made to individuals, religious organizations (except for non-sectarian programs), or K-12 schools that do not exclusively serve children with learning differences and developmental disabilities.

 - The foundation generally does not fund hospitals.
 Occasionally, it will make exceptions for public and county hospitals and community clinics.

 - The foundation does not fund endowment drives, events, general operating expenses, annual appeals, videos, medical research, or scholarships.